Creaous/ECMU/README.md

-# ECMU
+# EzCar Mod Utility
-EzCar Mod Utility
+This project isn't fully open-source, this is just an issue page.